oss-aspen/8Knot/GOVERNANCE.md

   * ability to collaborate with the team,
   * understanding of how the team works (policies, processes for testing and code review, etc),
   * understanding of the project's code base and coding and documentation style,
-  * dedication to maintaining CollectOSS as a shared project for the CHAOSS community.
+  * dedication to maintaining 8Knot as a shared project for the CHAOSS community.

 A new Maintainer must be proposed by an existing Maintainer by posting an issue in the project repository.
 A simple majority vote of existing Maintainers approves the application.
 Maintainers nominations will be evaluated without prejudice to employer or demographics.